NTT-DATA-Cloud-Transformation/cfn-github-3rd-party-resource/doc_source/update-github-repo.md

 	If populated with existing Organization Name, creates a Repository on the Organization Account.
 	Required: No
 	Type: String
+	Update requires: Updates are not Supported

+ _EnableIssues_

+ 	Indicates whether to enable issues for the GitHub repository.
+You can use GitHub issues to track information and bugs for your repository.
+	Required: No
+	Type: Boolean
+	Update requires: Update with No Interruption

+ _EnableWiki_

+ 	Indicates whether to enable wiki for the GitHub repository.
+You can use GitHub wiki for hosting documentation for your repository in a wiki, so that others can use and contribute to your project.
+	Required: No
+	Type: Boolean
+	Update requires: Update with No Interruption

+ _EnableDownloads_

+ 	Indicates whether to enable downloads for the GitHub repository.
+You can use GitHub downloads to publish a package to GitHub Packages to make the package available for others to download and re-use.
+	Required: No
+	Type: Boolean
 	Update requires: Update with No Interruption

 ### Command